 - a 40-week off-campus internship at affiliated clinical laboratory sites.

 Students enroll for 18 units for the pre-clinical semester.
-For the 40-week off-campus portion, students enroll in a combination of regular university sessions and special sessions through the College of Extended Learning.
+For the 40-week off-campus portion, students enroll in a combination of regular university sessions and special sessions through the College of Professional & Global Education.

 |CLS 701||Clinical Chemistry and Urinalysis||4|

 |CLS 753||Clinical Microbiology for the Clinical Laboratory Science Intern||4|

 |CLS 790||Clinical Serology and Immunohematology||4|

 Subsequent 40 Weeks

 |CLS 702||Clinical Laboratory Science Internship I (4 units taken twice)||8|